 - ♪ Casey’s Bar (Gzira) – Casey’s is a small and cozy local pub with different events throughout the week, including live music and open mics

-- ♪ Hole In The Wall (Sliema) – A call (and normally crowded) bar in Sliema where you can play board games while listening to live music
+- ♪ Hole In The Wall (Sliema) – A cool bar in Sliema where you can play board games while listening to live music

 - ♪ The Thirsty Barber (St Julians) – A prohibition-style bar with expert bartenders and amazing cover bands playing every weekend